stacykimberley/anatomy-quiz/README.md

 - I want to retake the quiz if I am not satisfied with my score or just for more fun.
 - I want to be able to use the application on different sized screens
 - I want the feedback message to be personalised since I added my username.
+- I want to go back to username if I want to change it.

 ### As a returning user: